Learning Mixed-Integer Convex Optimization Strategies for Robot Planning and Control: Supervised Learning Strategies for MICPs

 \section{Supervised Learning Strategies for MICPs}

-In this section we show how to apply \mlopt{} to solve online MICP control tasks by pruning the redundant strategies and by designing task-specific strategies exploiting the structure of the problem.
+In this section we show how to apply \coco{} to solve online MICP control tasks through the use of logical strategies and by designing task-specific strategies exploiting the structure of the problem.
 We finally introduce the complete algorithm and discuss online and offline details.